skaduteye/Alx_DjangoLearnLab/social_media_api/README.md

 # Social Media API

-A Django REST Framework-based API for a social media application with user authentication, profiles, and follower functionality.
+A Django REST Framework-based API for a social media application with user authentication, profiles, posts, comments, and follower functionality.

 ## Project Overview